MirceaKitsune/python_raytracer/README.md

 Settings are stored within the `config.cfg` file and can be used to modify how the engine behaves.
 A custom config can be used by parsing it as an argument to the main script on launch, eg: `init.py my_config.cfg`.
 Below is a description of each category and setting:

   - `PHYSICS`: Physics related settings including player movement.
-    - `gravity`: Global gravity setting, this amount of velocity is added on the -Y axis.
-    - `friction`: Global air resistance, physical objects lose velocity by this amount.
     - `speed_jump`: Jump speed of the player, determines how fast the player moves vertically.
     - `speed_move`: Keyboard movement speed of the player, determines how fast the camera moves when using the movement keys.
     - `speed_mouse`: Mouse rotation speed of the player, determines how fast the camera rotates when moving the mouse in mouselook mode.